Welcome to this not-December adventure, where I write about the process of our latest game, Devils on the Moon pinball.

 The bad news is that it's not a pinball game.
 You’d think that after spending months developing our own custom physics and pinball systems we would do something remotely related to a pinball game, but we didn't.

 The good news is that it's a really cool game and we’re super proud of how it turned out.
-I'm not going to spoil anything, but it has some mechanics we have always wanted to play with and now we got the chance to do it.
+I'm not going to spoil anything, but it has some mechanics we have always wanted to play with and now we got the chance to make them.

 We learned a lot in the process and will write more once it's released.